brightsparklabs/appcli/README.md

 The installation script will generate a launcher script for controlling the application.
 The script location will be printed out when running the install script.
 This script should now be used as the main entrypoint to all appcli functions for managing your application.

+## Migration from appcli version <=1.3.6 to version >1.3.6

+As a result of supporting application-level settings files, all references to settings in template files have moved.

+All settings in `settings.yml` used in templating are now namespaced under `settings`.
+All templates will need to change their references to use this new namespacing scheme.
+For example, in templates that refer to settings, change the references like so:

+- `my_app.server.hostname` -> `settings.my_app.server.hostname`
+- `my_app.server.http.port` -> `settings.my_app.server.http.port`

 ## Usage